Markoovv/Rowan/README.md

 - Copying you
 - Filtering swear words
 - Creating polls
+- Playing number guesser with you
+- Purging messages

 ## Install manual
 1. Download the main.py file and defaultconfig.ini file.